Skip to content

 • Students aren’t taught or encouraged on HOW to ask the right questions

-Without getting into the changes that need to occur in nursing education too much, I will simply say that as a student it is your job to do a couple things:
+Without getting into the changes that need to occur in nursing education too much, I will simply say that as a nursing student it is your job to do a couple of things:

-• Learn how to ask GOOD questions (your professors says Steroids cause osteoporosis . . .
+• Learn how to ask GOOD questions (your professor says Steroids cause osteoporosis . . .
 WHY???)

 • Learn to cut the clutter (look at each chapter . . . what is the essential information to know?)